ambirdZdn/learn-security-examples/spoofing/spoofing.md

 ## For you to answer

 1. Briefly explain the spoofing vulnerability in **insecure.ts**.
+    In the middleware to create session part, it uses cookie: { httpOnly: false } and no sameSite cookie protection, making it accessible via JS client code, so might causing Cross-site Request Forgery (CSRF) and Session hijacking.

 2. Briefly explain different ways in which vulnerability can be exploited.
+    a.
+Cookie access by JS, accessing document.cookie and logging it.
+    b.
+CSRF: No protection is implemented so malicious site can excute in user's session like changing user info without their knowledge.

 3. Briefly explain why **secure.ts** does not have the spoofing vulnerability in **insecure.ts**.
+    Because it modify cookie setting:
+    a. httpOnly: true, which prevents JS access to the cookies
+    b. sameSite: true, which ask cookies onlt sent to first-party context, avoiding CSRF attack